mtlynch/mtlynch.io/content/posts/collect-debt/index.md

 To me, it looks like Kiss My Keto was violating their published policies, I had clear evidence of it, and $88 seemed like a cheap price to placate me.
 After my email to the CEO, they took down [their affiliate policy page](https://archive.is/iyoxj), and I started receiving commissions when customers I referred purchased bread.

 Even if Kiss My Keto thought my assertions were baseless and paid me $88 just to get me to buzz off, that's still a win.
 Had I huffed and puffed and told them how mad I was, they would have simply stopped responding.
 Herscu started at, "to put it blatantly, we're not paying you."
-Two emails later, I brougt him to, "$88 seems fair to me."
+Two emails later, I brought him to, "$88 seems fair to me."
 Even if all I did was convince him that $88 was cheaper than dealing with whatever nuisance I might cause, The Organized Professional Method created that impression.

-I use this method a lot.
+I use this method frequently.
 Sometimes it works, and sometimes it doesn't, but I always find it to be the least stressful way of addressing disputes.
 When a company engages in bad behavior, I think about these questions:

 * Who in the organization can solve this problem?
 * What are their incentives?